MetaMask/metamask-docs/services/reference/linea/quickstart.md

 - **Explore other Linea APIs**: Infura supports a wide range of APIs.
 You can find more information in the [JSON-RPC API method documentation](json-rpc-methods/index.md).

-- **Try out different networks**: Infura supports multiple networks including Arbitrum, Polygon, Optimism, IPFS and more.
+- **Try out different networks**: Infura supports multiple networks including Arbitrum, Polygon, Optimism, IPFS, and more.

 - **Monitor your usage**: Keep an eye on your usage on the [Infura dashboard](../../../../developer-tools/dashboard/how-to/dashboard-stats/) to ensure you're not hitting your rate limits.